 Stuxnet, black-outs in Ukraine in 2015/2016, and Trisis/Triton malware are just some of the examples of how cyber-attacks can cause energy outages, delay complex physical and chemical processes, and jeopardize safety.
 Even when the attacks are not specifically targeted on ICS (Industrial Control System), like WannaCry and NotPetya malware, they can cause confusion and business losses in basically any kind of industrial production and operations.

-At the end of the webinar, we took a closer look at Cisco Cyber Vision in a demo cyber-attack against a simulated ICS.
+At the end of the webinar, we will take a closer look at Cisco Cyber Vision in a demo cyber-attack against a simulated ICS.
 You will see on a practical example how Cisco Cyber Vision ensures the continuity, resilience, and safety of your industrial operations by providing continuous visibility into ICS infrastructures and controlling the risks of cyber-attacks.